stefanzweifel/laravel-backup-restore/README.md

 A package to restore a database backup created by the [spatie/laravel-backup](https://github.com/spatie/laravel-backup) package.

-> **Note**
-> Although no v1 of this package has been tagged yet, it has been thoroughly tested and proven to work well.
-> We are still working on implementing a "health check" to ensure that the database has been imported correctly after a restore.
-We will tag a v1 once this feature has finished.
-> Thank you for using our package!

 ## Installation

 You can install the package via composer: